 ‖The mechanism of action of FASENRA in asthma is not fully understood.

 Your results may vary.

-FASENRA was studied in a robust clinical trial program for targeted therapies in severe eosinophilic asthma.
+FASENRA was studied in a robust clinical trial program for severe eosinophilic asthma.
 FASENRA added to standard asthma treatments worked better than standard treatments alone.
-FASENRA is given by a healthcare provider, only once every 8 weeks after the first 2 months.#
+FASENRA is administered only once every 8 weeks after the first 2 months.#